xnvme/aisio/docs/src/architecture.md

 (sec-architecture)=

 # Architecture

-AiSIO implements a cooperative multipath I/O architecture that unifies the conventional OS storage stack with accelerator-resident NVMe drivers {cite}`nvme-base-2.3`.
-This architecture enables accelerators to initiate I/O at line rate while preserving full interoperability with Linux and the universal abstractions of files and their implementations in existing file systems.
+AiSIO designates a class of system architectures that integrate accelerators into the storage I/O path as first-class participants.
+AiSIO systems support cooperative multipath I/O, in which conventional OS-managed storage paths coexist with accelerator-accessible data paths.
+These architectures may unify the operating system storage stack with accelerator-resident NVMe drivers {cite}nvme-base-2.3, enabling accelerators to participate in data movement or initiate I/O at high throughput, while preserving compatibility and interoperability with Linux and the universal abstractions of files and their implementations in existing file systems.

-The architecture rests on a fundamental division of responsibilities: the CPU performs metadata operations and coordinates system state, while accelerators execute data-path operations using direct peer-to-peer DMA and MMIO.
-This separation allows each processing unit to operate in its area of strength—CPUs for coordination and scheduling, accelerators for parallel data movement—while maintaining the safety and correctness guarantees expected from operating system managed storage.
+While AiSIO does not mandate a specific orchestration model, many realizations share a common structural separation between control-oriented responsibilities and high-bandwidth data-path execution.
+Metadata operations, protection enforcement, and system coordination remain associated with the operating system, while accelerators execute data-path operations using mechanisms such as peer-to-peer DMA and MMIO.
+This separation allows each processing unit to operate in its area of strength, with CPUs handling coordination and scheduling and accelerators handling parallel data movement, while maintaining the safety and correctness guarantees expected from operating system managed storage.

 ## Host Orchestrated Multipath I/O (HOMI)

-HOMI is a host-resident daemon that provides the control plane enabling accelerators to issue high-performance storage I/O while preserving full compatibility with kernel-managed file systems and Linux safety guarantees.
+HOMI is a reference architecture and implementation within the AiSIO class.
+It realizes accelerator-integrated storage I/O using a host-orchestrated control plane that enables accelerators to issue high-performance storage I/O while preserving compatibility with kernel-managed file systems and Linux safety guarantees.

-Several responsibilities must be centralized, coordinated, and safely exposed before GPU-initiated I/O can function in a production environment.
-HOMI brings these responsibilities together in a unified operating system service.
+In HOMI, responsibilities that must be centralized, coordinated, and safely exposed before accelerator-initiated I/O can operate in a production environment are brought together in a host-resident user-space daemon.
+This daemon interfaces with the operating system storage stack, manages device configuration, and enables accelerator-resident I/O paths without requiring modification to existing file systems.

-The HOMI daemon represents what could conceptually be offloaded to a physical DPU—hence its earlier designation as "software DPU" (swDPU).
-By running on the host CPU, HOMI avoids introducing additional hardware while providing all the orchestration needed for accelerator-integrated I/O.
+The HOMI daemon represents functionality that could alternatively be implemented in dedicated hardware, such as a DPU or storage controller firmware.
+By implementing this functionality in host software, HOMI avoids additional hardware requirements while providing a concrete, open, and modifiable realization of the AiSIO architecture.

-### The Case for Multipath I/O
+## The Case for Multipath I/O

 Modern systems require multiple concurrent I/O paths not because different workloads favor different initiators, but because preserving interoperability